-Dr. Sydney Brodeur McDonald’s passion is providing best-practice, research-informed and multiculturally competent treatment to patients and their families suffering with eating disorders.
+Dr. Sydney Brodeur’s passion is providing best-practice, research-informed and multiculturally competent treatment to patients and their families suffering with eating disorders.
 She is committed to increasing access to effective treatment, training professionals to deliver gold-standard care, and empowering them to be the best providers and people they can be.

 In her free time, Sydney enjoys spending time with her children and partner, being outdoors, listening to music, and traveling.